Configuration Reference¶

 The

 trustedPublicKeyssetting is an array of public keys that zb will trust for existing build results when building a derivation.trustedPublicKeyssettings are merged across all configuration files.
-Each public key is a JSON object with the following fields:Field
+Each public key is a JSON object with the following properties:Name

 Type